 Certain mechanical and structural problems in the airway cause the interruptions in breathing during sleep.
 Apnea happens:

-- In obese people when an excess amount of tissue in the airway causes it to be narrowed.
+- In overweight people when an excess amount of tissue in the airway causes it to be narrowed

 Who is at risk for sleep apnea?